Davidson-Library/Systems-Documentation/preservica/alma-dublin-core-xml-transformation-into-preservica-ready-xml/download-and-transform-bulk/1-create-analysis-in-alma-analytics.md

 ![Catalog and Folder Directory](../help_files/Analytics\_Edit_Template.png)

-It will by default show you the results, so click the **Critera** tab at the top-left.
+It will by default show you the results, so click the **Criteria** tab at the top-left.
 Then **click the gear** next to the "Collection Name" column to apply a filter.

 ![Criteria Apply Filter](../help_files/Analytics_Edit_Filter.png)